cloudamqp/amqp-client.rb/README.md

 A modern AMQP 0-9-1 Ruby client.
 Very fast (just as fast as the Java client, and >4x than other Ruby clients), fully thread-safe, blocking operations and straight-forward error handling.

+## Support

+The library is fully supported by [CloudAMQP](https://www.cloudamqp.com), the largest RabbitMQ hosting provider in the world.
+Open [an issue](https://github.com/cloudamqp/amqp-client.rb/issues) or [email our support](mailto:support@cloudamqp.com) if you have problems or questions.

 ## Documentation

 [API reference](https://cloudamqp.github.io/amqp-client.rb/)